 Antibiotic use in agriculture can help to maintain animal health and welfare.
-However, the misuse of agriculture antibiotics can pose a threat to human health.
-This past October, the European Union introduced a law that will come into effect in 2022 and ban last-in-line antibiotics (intended for humans) in animals.
+However, the misuse of agricultural antibiotics can pose a threat to human health.
+This past October, the European Union introduced a law that will come into effect in 2022 to ban last-in-line antibiotics (intended for humans) in animals.

-Improve global surveillance of drug resistance and antimicrobial consumption in human and animals.
+Improve global surveillance of drug resistance and antimicrobial consumption in humans and animals.

 Surveillance helps to provide data that can help improve patient health.
 The information can also provide early warnings of emerging threats and help identify long–term trends.